danielhenrymantilla/higher-kinded-types.rs/book/src/may-dangle-10-oibits.md

 Now, a scoped API is usually provided to do some _cleanup_ after the callback (a cleanup which, in real code, may be so critical that it cannot be tied to some `Drop` glue of a type _given_ to the caller, lest they `mem::forget()` it.
 For more context, _c.f._ the "Leakpocalypse" or how convoluted the `thread::scope()` API of the stdlib has to be).

-  - And when the cleanup is so critical, whatever is yielded to the callback should not escape the scope of the callback.
+  - When the cleanup is so critical, whatever is yielded to the callback should not escape the scope of the callback.

   - As of now, a caller could do: